oSoc18/Octotrails/README.md

 # Mongo DB
 - Default db is named `mean`
 - Default port is `27017`
-- Configuration can be updated in `server/config/config-validation.js`
+- Configuration can be updated in `.env`
 # Node
 - Dependencies can be imported with `npm install`